Sample-Efficient Optimization over Generative Priors via Coarse Learnability: Introduction

-\paragraph{Simulated Annealing and \aldrift{}.} We operationalize this framework via \aldrift{} (Algorithm–LLM Driven Iterated Fine-Tuning), an iterative algorithm in which a learning agent progressively refines its internal sampling distribution.
-In \cref{sec:iterated}, we construct an intermediate distribution $p_{\tau}(s) \propto \L(s) \cdot e^{-\tau\cdot d(s)}$ and detail how \aldrift{} treats $\tau$ as a temperature parameter—drawing inspiration from simulated annealing~\citep{kirkpatrick1983optimization, KalaiV, jerrum2004elementary}—and gradually increases it to $T$ to assign more weight to the global objective $d$.
-Crucially, at each iteration, \aldrift{} performs a Metropolis--Hastings step to generate samples from the current target distribution $p_\tau(s)$, using the agent’s learned distribution as a proposal.
-This design is one of our key contributions: because we only know the target up to an unnormalized weight, estimating its normalizer or using importance~\citep{thomas2016data} or rejection sampling~\citep{huang2025inferencealignment} would require exponentially many samples.
+\paragraph{Simulated Annealing and \aldrift{}.} We operationalize this framework via \aldrift{} (\emph{Algorithm Driven Iterated Fitting of Targets}), an iterative algorithm in which a generative model is progressively refined.
+We construct an intermediate distribution $p_{\tau}(s) \propto \L(s) \cdot e^{-\tau\cdot d(s)}$ and detail how \aldrift{} treats $\tau$ as a (inverse) temperature parameter---drawing inspiration from simulated annealing~\citep{kirkpatrick1983optimization, KalaiV, jerrum2004elementary}---and gradually increases it to $T$ to assign more weight to the objective $d$ (see \Cref{sec:iterated}).
+Crucially, at each iteration, \aldrift{} performs a Metropolis--Hastings step to generate samples from the current target distribution $p_\tau(s)$, using the learned generative model as a proposal.
+Because we only know the target up to an unnormalized weight, estimating its normalizer or using importance~\citep{thomas2016data} or rejection sampling~\citep{huang2025inferencealignment} would require exponentially many samples (see \cref{app:metro}).
 Metropolis--Hastings circumvents this by relying solely on \emph{relative} likelihood ratios, allowing the procedure to remain efficient even when the target and initial distributions differ exponentially.

-The resulting samples are then used to fine-tune the model so that it produces samples more closely aligned with $p_\tau(s)$ directly.
-At a high level, this approach is analogous to related methods in convex optimization \citep{KalaiV} and to approximate policy-iteration schemes from reinforcement learning~\citep{schulman2015trust,agarwal2020optimality,kakade2002approximately,peters2007reinforcement,peters2010relative}, though the details and objectives differ.
+The resulting samples are then used to fit the new generative model (via say parameter estimation) so that it produces samples that are more closely aligned with $p_\tau(s)$.
+At a high level, this approach is analogous to related methods in convex optimization \citep{KalaiV}, to approximate policy-iteration schemes from reinforcement learning~\citep{schulman2015trust,agarwal2020optimality,kakade2002approximately,peters2007reinforcement,peters2010relative}, and to sequential MCMC~\cite{SMC,PMC,neal1998annealedimportancesampling,particleMCMC}, though the details and objectives differ.
+Further, as discussed in \cref{sec:mras_connection}, \alift is an instance of the model reference adaptive search (MRAS) framework~\citep{hu2007model}, and our algorithm and analysis can be interpreted as a finite-sample robustification of MRAS via the Metropolis--Hastings proposal step.